 In an otherwise healthy individual this problem can be easily remedied.
 But as stated earlier, in a diabetic or someone with poor circulation to the feet or someone suffering from any disease state, which increases their susceptibility to infection, this minor problem becomes a major problem.
 Why, because in those situations the body is not able to heal the infection and that can have gross consequences.

 Athletes foot What many people, who have chronic dry heels with or without fissuring, do not know is the fact that it is being caused by athletes foot.
+The dry scaliness of athletes foot will promote skin fissures.

 Ever wonder why you are putting a ton of dry skin lotion on your feet and the heels never clear up?
 That is one reason.
 For that reason I generally recommend an emollient and an antifungal cream mixed together and applied twice a day usually for 3-4 weeks.
 For more resistant cases I might even use an oral antifungal agent.
 The important thing to remember is that you can usually control athletes foot, but it can be very hard to cure.